vacu9708/Algorithm/Algorithm traning/Tower of Hanoi/README.md

 ## Rule
 * Only one disk may be moved at a time.
-* No disk may be placed on top of a disk that is smaller than it.
+* No disk may be placed on top of a smaller disk
 * Each move consists of taking the upper disk from one of the stacks and placing it on an empty rod.

 ## Explanation